 Six months later he self released his debut EP and gave a copy to Mr McCluskey.
 Days later Andy rang him to offer his compliments on the songs and urged him to keep writing.

-In the last few years he has become a familiar name in the Northwest music scene, with an ever growing fanbase gaining internet and commercial radio plays, local TV performances on the “Made in Liverpool” channel playing numerous festival slots and supporting the likes of Ocean Colour Scene’s Andy Bennett and Inspiral Carpets front man Tom Hingley.
-He recently played an exclusive in-store gig for Pretty Green in their Liverpool store.
+In the last few years he has become a familiar name in the Northwest music scene, with an ever growing fanbase gaining internet and commercial radio plays, local TV performances on the “Made in Liverpool” channel playing numerous festival slots and supporting the likes of Cast's John Power, Ocean Colour Scene’s Andy Bennett, Inspiral Carpets' Tom Hingley and There Bluetones' Mark Morriss.
+He also played an exclusive in-store gig for Pretty Green in their Liverpool store.

 Drawing influence from the likes of Bob Dylan, The Beatles, Noel Gallagher and Richard Ashcroft.